payday-restoration/restoration-mod/README.md

 ShinyHopip: Created the Mind Blown graze rework.

-Baddy: fixing the cap on security 7, giving us the sexico FBI HRT dude, Russian Medic helmet popping, providing the model for the Russian Titan Cloaker, fixing the ZEAL Heavy leg strap and providing inspiration for the FBI/GenSec heavy shotgunner and OMNIA grenadier gas mask assets.
+Baddy: fixing the cap on security 7, giving us the sexico HRT and UMP dudes, Russian Medic helmet popping, providing the model for the Russian Titan Cloaker, fixing the ZEAL Heavy leg strap and providing inspiration for the FBI/GenSec heavy shotgunner and OMNIA grenadier gas mask assets.

 Hoxi: for ungodly numbers of fixes and general code improvements.
 You the man!